 Office of the President

-David S. Spence is president of the Southern Regional Education Board, where he consults on education policy with governors, state legislators, state K-12 and higher education chiefs and other leaders.
+David S. Spence is president emeritus of the Southern Regional Education Board, where he consults on education policy with governors, state legislators, state K-12 and higher education chiefs and other leaders.
 He oversees many initiatives designed to help the organization’s 16 member states lead the nation in educational progress, including the nation’s largest school improvement network.

 Cheryl Blanco has served as vice president for postsecondary education at the Southern Regional Education Board since 2008.
 She leads SREB’s postsecondary policy initiatives, including the work of the Commission on College Affordability in the South and the Commission on Community Colleges.
 She has written and overseen publications on several postsecondary issues.

-Sam Nancarrow joined the Southern Regional Education Board in 2015 as special assistant in the office of the president.
+Sam Nancarrow joined the Southern Regional Education Board in 2015 as a special assistant in the office of the president.
 His initial interaction with SREB came when he participated in several SREB Early Childhood Commission meetings as a legislative director in the Texas House of Representatives.